 "Thumbs Down" 👎

-11. Scrum Retrospective game on online whiteboard
+Retro game #14 on the online whiteboard

 Duration: 45-90 minutes | Goal: Reflecting on teamwork

-Idea: Should we improve this or that?
+Should we improve this or that?
 Thumbs up or thumbs down?
 There are a few areas in teamwork that typically have room for improvement.
 Let’s interactively review them by collecting “thumbs downs” to see in which area we are performing worst.

 - In the following the team is presented with a few rough areas that are very important for successful teamwork (you don’t have to take all of them and can add other things, of course):